NahuelSls/Mechanics_Project/Project_1/README.md

 # EFFECTIVE POTENTIAL AND TRANSFER ORBITS

----

 ## STATEMENT OF WORK

----
-Imagine a typical technology that aims to take the Earth to a
+Imagine a typical technology that aims to take the Earth to a...